nguyenliliana/ersp-research-log/ersp-research-log-w23.md

 Meeting Takeaways:
 1. Evaluating the images by ranking them is a good idea.
 We need to decide the criteria(s) to rank with: image quality, object indentifiability, and prompt relevancy are a few ideas.
 2. Task: Generate 20 prompts with ChatGPT and compare them to the human-made prompts.
 For this round of experimenting with ChatGPT, we only explained the task, the prompt format, and one example to ChatGPT before asking for a prompt.
-3. With the Chain-of-Thought approach, ChatGPT does a good job at understanding the different features of a prompt, so it's able to take information from the user input and infer the features that would suit it, making the prompt more detailed which I thought was good.
+3. With the QA approach, ChatGPT does a good job at understanding the different features of a prompt, so it's able to take information from the user input and infer the features that would suit it, making the prompt more detailed which I thought was good.
 However, our mentor raises the question about whether the prompt generated from ChatGPT is simply better because it has more details, and if so, would it make a fair comparison to the original prompt?
 I think our goal is more so to translate a typical user's prompt to a prompt that is more suited and understandable for the Stable Diffusion model.

 **Sun Feb 5: Brainstorm Ways to Evaluate Image Generation**